-The FBI releases a hate crime report each year – typically showing between 5,000 and 6,000 – but it vastly understates the extent of the problem for several reasons.
+The FBI releases a hate crime report each year, but it vastly understates the extent of the problem for several reasons.

 First, in about half the cases, victims never report the crime to police.
 Second, many of the country’s 18,000 law enforcement agencies do a poor job collecting or categorizing hate crime data.
 Third, agencies are not required to participate in the FBI’s Uniform Crime Reporting (UCR) program, which gathers and compiles crime data from law enforcement to produce the data set on which the FBI hate crime report is based.
-In 2016, of the 15,254 agencies that participated, nearly nine out of 10 reported zero hate crimes.
-Mississippi agencies reported just seven incidents in the entire state.
+In 2018, of the 16,039 agencies that participated, 87.4% reported zero hate crimes.

-The U.S. Justice Department’s Bureau of Justice Statistics, however, estimates there have been an average of 250,000 hate crime victimizations each year since 2004.
+The U.S. Justice Department’s Bureau of Justice Statistics, however, estimates there were an average of 204,600 hate crime victimizations per year between 2013 and 2017.
 It bases the estimate not on the UCR data collected from law enforcement agencies but rather on its annual National Crime Victimization Survey, which samples nearly 100,000 households.

-- 165 because of anti-American Indian or Alaska Native bias (2%)
+- 209 because of anti-American Indian or Alaska Native bias.